 Imbolc means ‘In the belly of the Mother ‘and refers to the potential for growth in whatever way is most relevant in your life.

-This was in a number of pre Christian traditions the festival of the young maiden goddess Brighid who with her willow wand melted the winter snows and brought new life to the land.
-It is also linked with the story of the newly delivered mother of the sun king whose milk is mirrored by the milk of the ewes who gave this festival its name of Oimelc or Ewe’s milk and so a time for nurturing yourself as well as others and reconciling unresolved relationships with parents or children.
+Myth tells this was in pre-Christian tradition the festival of the young maiden goddess Brighid who with her willow wand melted the winter snows and brought new life to the land.
+It is also linked with the story of the newly delivered mother of the infant Sun king whose milk is mirrored by the milk of the ewes, who gave this festival its other name of Oimelc or Ewe’s milk and so a time for nurturing yourself as well as others and reconciling unresolved relationships with parents or children.

 Ways of marking the festival in the modern world

 - Personal and home purification, by burning smudge or incense sticks in sage, sagebrush or cedar and spiraling the smudge around your home, your possessions and yourself before taking the smoke stick outdoors to burn away.

 - Personal detoxing and the beginning of a fitness and healthy eating regime to maximise your energy and increase your resistance to ills and chills.

 - Candle meditations or just quiet times sitting by candlelight talking to your family or friends.
 If you are alone, hold a clear crystal between your hands and ask your guardian angel and spirit guides if they have any messages for you.
 These may be expressed through words that come into your mind or images and sudden good ideas.

 - Create a candle web with friends or relatives for healing or peace.
 Choose an evening when you are all at home and pre- agree a time when you can light a white or beeswax candle and all focus on the same person, animal or place and send healing through the candle.
 You can adapt the web for people who live in different time zones.
 Leave the candle to burn through.